unknown321/wampy/MAKING_OF.md

 <figcaption>Dropdown dropping in a wrong direction</figcaption>
 </figure>

+That issue was fixed later, but the memory remains.

 There is also an issue with elements' size.
 Make them bigger = introduce screen scrolling.
 This is undesirable with broken culling.
 Personally, I am fine with current layout and scaling, but my fingers are not that big.